 This is an opportunity provided by the Rural Poverty and Agriculture programme: Find out more

+The workshop will take place during IFAD's annual Governing Council.
 Being at the conference will allow journalists access to high profile delegates, leading experts in the issues, including IFAD and UN technical experts, as well as a number of small holder farmers who will be invited.